 Note this report was written in February, before many COVID-19 changes.
 We have attempted to indicate which events and recruitment has been postponed, but may not have caught every reference.

-- Engagement of decision-makers at Google, DeepMind, Partnership on AI, the Singapore Government, Extinction Rebellion and the MoD’s think-tank Development, Concepts and Doctrine Centre.
+- Engagement with decision-makers at Google, DeepMind, Partnership on AI, the Singapore Government, Extinction Rebellion and the MoD’s think-tank Development, Concepts and Doctrine Centre

 - Hiring four new team members, with recruitment in progress for four more.